 The award is open to photographers who are either (i) UK citizens or (ii) currently resident in the UK.

-The award is for emerging photographers at early-to-mid career stage.
+The award is for photographers at early-to-mid career stage.
 By this we mean a working professional photographer, probably trained, with some experience, but who does not yet earn a full living wage from their preferred style of photographic work.

 There is no age limitation, and no requirement for art school or university education.